 Malaysian Prime Minister Abdullah Badawi is happily announcing one mega development project after another, e.g. the Iskandar Development Region (IDR), Northern Corridor Economic Region (NCER), the Trans-Peninsular Oil Pipeline, and a number railway projects etc.

-It is easy to come out with a plan, but lots of questions remain uncertain… is it feasible to work on all those mega projects at the same time?
-Are Malaysians capable of funding the projects ourselves?
+It’s easy to come out with these “grand” plans, but lots of questions remain uncertain.
+Is it feasible to work on all the mega projects at the same time?
+Are Malaysians capable of funding these ourselves?
 How are we going to attract foreign investments?
-Who are going to benefit from the projects?
-What will happen to the projects if another economic crisis strikes Malaysia again?
+What will happen if another economic crisis strikes again?

 Do we need these projects?

 Perak state government has spent millions, if not billions, to develop various industrial zones over the past two decades; but most of those areas are wasteland now.
 It’s not difficult to prepare the infrastructures, the challenging part is to attract the businesses instead.

 There are many other special projects around the country that have yet to achieve their goals.
 And to make it worse, some established zones are losing tenants at a worrying rate because foreign investors are leaving for various reasons.